 With the amount of superfoods and super powders available on shelves today, it can be hard to know which ones are the must-haves worth diving into your wallet for, because – let’s be honest – they don’t come cheap.
 Health is one of the most expensive commodities in the world, but it’s also one of the most important.
 If that matcha green tea powder you add to your morning shake is going to boost your metabolism and improve your well-being, then it’s worth the investment.

-To make living a healthy life a little bit simpler, Savoir Flair has scoured the market to round up the five ultimate superfood powders that should always be in your kitchen cupboard.
+To make living a healthy life a little bit simpler, Goodness has scoured the market to round up the five ultimate superfood powders that should always be in your kitchen cupboard.

 This spice isn’t just for adding flavor to your chicken curry.
 It contains an important compound called curcumin, which is a natural anti-inflammatory.
 It also boosts the body’s antioxidant strength and has positive effects on blood sugar and insulin levels.
 It’s actually more efficiently absorbed by the body when taken with black pepper, so make sure to incorporate both into your recipes.
 Click here to learn more about the ultimate super spices.

 Containing all the recorded minerals, a wealth of vitamins, and high levels of protein, as well as being one of the best sources of chlorophyll, wheatgrass is number two on the superfood list.
 With a make-up that is almost identical to haemoglobin (the molecule responsible for carrying oxygen around the body), the chlorophyll found in wheatgrass helps to improve the red blood cell count and ultimately can improve your health.
 Wheatgrass has twice the amount of vitamin A found in carrots and more vitamin C than oranges, making it a real winner.